 Q. Is it Gray Brahman or Grey Brahman?

 A: Either.
 Initially, J.W.
 Sartwelle created the word Brahman and used the British style of writing, in which grey is spelled “grey.”
 Thus, in the standard of excellence, it is spelled grey.
 However, the US spelling of gray is GRAY.
 So some people spell it that way.
-Either way is acceptable.
+This one is a pet peeve for many breeders who have Brahman cattle FAQs but either way is acceptable.

 Q. What is considered low birthweight in cattle?